mahulo2009/RoboND-Kinematics-Project/README.md

 ## Project Implementation

-This section will explain the IK_server code in detail
+This section will explain the IK_server code in detail.
+All the heavy work is done outside the main loop, in order to improve the perfomance.

 A function to create the transform between adjacent links: